 The CBT approach

-In order to get better, you will need to tackle the thoughts and behaviours that maintain your social anxiety using the skills outline below.
-As you get better at doing this, your feelings will start to follow and you will feel your levels of anxiety decreasing.
-It is important to break the hold of social anxiety through facing your fears gradually, decreasing avoidance and safety behaviours and combating your negative automatic thoughts and beliefs.
+In order to get better, you will need to tackle the thoughts and behaviours that maintain your social anxiety using the skills outlined below.
+As you get better at doing this, you should start to feel your levels of anxiety decreasing.
+By facing your fears gradually, decreasing avoidance and safety behaviours and challenging your negative thoughts and beliefs, you will start to break the vicious cycle of social anxiety.

 Overcoming social anxiety can be challenging, as you will have to face the situations you fear.
-You will also need to be relatively consistent in carrying out the exercises: regular practice is key to making progress.
+You will also need to be relatively consistent in carrying out the exercises: regular practice, alongside new ways of thinking and behaving, is key to making progress.

-Writing things down is used for all aspects of CBT.
-Getting your thoughts and predictions about particular situations out on paper helps you to view them more objectively when you are trying to consider alternative ways of looking at things.
+Worksheets and journalling are used for many aspects of CBT.
+Getting your thoughts and predictions about particular situations down on paper helps you to view them more objectively when you are trying to consider alternative ways of looking at things.
 Having a written record will also allow you later to see how far you’ve come and how much progress you have made.
+There are several types of CBT worksheets for social anxiety and similar ideas and worksheets are used in many of the self-help books.

-Here we outline five key skills that will help you overcome social anxiety using a CBT approach.
-It is generally a good idea to take one technique at a time, such as challenging negative thoughts or focusing on overcoming safety behaviours.
-You will need to learn a bit about social anxiety and about your own social anxiety before you can move on to the others, but you can decide what order you want to try skills 3-5.
+Here we outline key skills that will help you overcome social anxiety using a CBT approach.
+You will probably need to work through skills 1-2 before you can move on to the others, but you can decide what order you want to try the rest.

 It is a good idea to gain as much insight as possible into your own individual social anxiety.
-People can be affected in different ways: some may worry about talking too little and others that they talk too much, or some may worry about giving presentations while others struggle most with being observed writing or eating.
-Not everyone is consciously aware of why they feel anxious in certain situations, so a key skill to observe yourself.
-Notice when you become socially anxious, and use CBT worksheets to record what was going through your mind at the time.
+People can be affected in different ways: some may worry about how they are perceived, aspects of conversation, some fear judgement or rejection, some dread their own physical symptoms or self-critical thoughts.
+Not everyone is consciously aware of exactly when and why they feel anxious, so a key skill will be to understand your own triggers.
+Notice when you become socially anxious, use these CBT worksheets to record what was going through your mind during the situation.
 What were you focusing on?
-How did this affect your thoughts and behaviour?
+How did this affect your thoughts and behaviour? - Accept your anxiety

 Other things to consider

-The skills listed above form the core of CBT for social anxiety.
-However there are other ones you may wish to practice:
+The skills listed above form the core of most CBT for social anxiety.
+However, there are issues you may wish to consider:

 Assertiveness

-Some people with social anxiety struggle to behave assertively: they may either be too passive and unable to stand up for themselves or become excessively angry.
+Some people with social anxiety struggle to be assertive.
 Learning to communicate clearly and assertively (the middle path between passivity and aggression) can be extremely beneficial.

 Communication and Social Skills

-Generally people with social anxiety don’t have anything wrong with their social skills, and come across better than they think – although sometimes anxiety can affect how effectively they display these skills.
-But if you feel it would help, brushing up on your conversation skills and things like body language may make you feel more confident in interactions with others.
+Generally, people with social anxiety don’t have anything wrong with their social skills, and come across better than they think – although sometimes anxiety can affect how effectively they display these skills.
+If you feel it would help, brushing up on your conversation skills and body language may make you feel more confident in interactions with others.
+Please see our page on conversation skills.

 Let go of perfectionism

 People with social anxiety often hold themselves to very high standards: perhaps so high that they cannot be met.
 They may believe that if they could only be liked by everyone, or be the most brilliant, interesting, attractive and witty person in the room their problems will be over.
-But it is good to remain flexible: relaxing your standards a little and reducing the amount you compare yourself to others can help you live a more fulfilling life.
+But it is good to remain flexible: relaxing your standards a little and reducing the amount you compare yourself to others can help you to become more comfortable with who you are and less critical of yourself.

 Medication

-Medication, from your GP, may be an option – it is sometimes used in conjuction with talking therapies.
-We know talking to your doctor can be challenging when you have social anxiety – please see our page on talking with your GP.
+Medication from your GP may be an option – it is sometimes used in combination with talking therapies.
+We know talking to your doctor can be challenging when you have social anxiety – please see our page on medication and talking with your GP.

 Coping with social anxiety on your own is a big strain on emotional health.
-Even though its difficult, telling another person is often a helpful first step.
-We know it can be daunting and difficult, but please our page on talking to friends or family (it includes some contact points if you have very limited family or friends).
+Even though it can be daunting or difficult, telling another person is often a helpful first step.
+Please see our page on talking to friends or family (it includes some other contact points if you have very limited family or friends) and our page to tell or not tell.

 Meeting new people

-People who have high levels of anxiety in social situations may find it difficult to make new friends or start new relationships.
+People who have high levels of anxiety in social situations may find it difficult to make new connections, friends or start new relationships.
 There are various strategies you can use to expand your social circle and feel more connected to others.
-Please this link on making new friends when you have social anxiety
+Please see our page How to make friends when you have social anxiety

 Coping with rejection